 Sharing our art is one way to keep our spirits up, our talents honed, and our art moving forward.
 We all can help each other by coming together and having a dialog about our common interests, processes and projects.
 I look forward to art-chatting with you. —Jim Richards

-Artists in Action is pleased to offer Art Chat – a way to engage our artist community online.
-Artists share ideas about their artistic techniques and individual progress.
+Artists in Action’s Art Chat offers a way for our artist community to connect and socialize online.
+Artists share their art and techniques.
 It also provides a forum for receiving and giving constructive feedback if desired.
-Everyone is welcome to attend.
-Art Chat sessions will be held twice a month, on the second and fourth Tuesdays.
+Everyone is welcome.
+Attend as many sessions as you like.
+Art Chat sessions are held twice a month, on the second and fourth Tuesdays.